arekm/OctoPrint-Sdwire/README.md

 ![title](screenshots/sdwire-hw.jpg "sdwire hardware")

+3d printers (almost every commonly available 3d printer) use serial connection to host (over USB cable) which is very slow.
-Inserted sd card can be then made visible to the 3d printer or to the USB host (as regular usb-storage).
+With sdwire inserted sd card can be made visible to the 3d printer or to the USB host (as regular usb-storage).
 Copying to sd card from raspberry pi host using sdwire is fast (~10MB/s) compared to 115.2k serial port (~3KB/s; serial port slowness and g-code protocol overhead).

 ## Setup